 What is Magnesium Oxide?

-During the carbonation process of manufacturing, FireCrunch draws back 90% of the CO2 used to produce it and makes it a virtually carbon neutral product.
+During the carbonation process of manufacturing, FireCrunch draws back 90% of the 50% Co2 created to produce FCA

-Note: the longest test time recognised by the BCA is 240 minute period 4 hours.
+The longest test time recognised by the BCA is 240 minute period 4 hours.

 The R-value of FireCrunch is a measure of its thermal resistance.
 The higher the numbers the better the insulator.